 Both our Plantbottle program and refrigeration equipment programs experience strong progress.
 We measure success in terms of the number of Plantbottles we distribute, as well as the number of new HFC-free refrigeration equipment we or our bottling partners purchase, which provides an indication of the uptake of these innovations at our customer sites.
-In 2017, we distributed over 10 billion Plantbottles, bringing the total to more than 60 billion since program inception.
+Plantbottles, bringing the total to more than 60 billion since program inception.
 Plantbottle is introduced in over 40 markets and in 35 brands.
-In addition, we placed 730,876 units of HFC-free refrigeration equipment.
-These placements mean 65 percent of all coolers introduced in 2017 were HFC-free, exceeding 3 million pieces of HFC-free cooling equipment introduced since 2009.
+In addition, we placed 886,693 units of HFC-free refrigeration equipment.
+These placements mean 80 percent of all coolers introduced in 2018 were HFC-free, with approximately 4 million pieces of HFC-free cooling equipment introduced since 2009.